takashibinns/tableau-sparkler-setup/README.md

 You'll need to have the following, in order to complete the setup
 1. A __Salesforce System Administrator__ login, in order to add Sparkler as a connected app in Salesforce
 2. Access to TSM on your Tableau Server, as well as being able to perform a server restart
+3. Either of the following:
-3. Either an AWS account with permission to spin up new instances, or a linux server with a SSL certificate (not self-signed)
+   1. AWS account with permission to spin up new instances, and an AWS SSL certificate
+   2. Linux server with a SSL certificate (not self-signed)

 ## Step 1: Create the Connected App in Salesforce
 The first thing to do, is create a _connected app_ in Salesforce.
 Login to Salesforce and goto the __Setup__ app, using the dropdown menu at the top right of the screen.